I am neither especially clever nor especially gifted. I am only very, very curious.

 Explored the arterial collateralization differences on peripheral artery disease: ISMRM2019_PAD.pdf

 Discovered reduced intracranial arteries might be an indicator for dementia: ISMRM2019_ACT.pdf

 2. FRAPPE for popliteal vessel wall quantification and analysis: FRAPPE page (est reading time: 5 min)

 Validated the feasibility of fully automated popliteal vessel wall analysis from MR knee scan in the MRM paper.

-Segmented vessel wall on 3.5 million popliteal images from the OAI dataset and discovered wall thickening pattern. (under review)
+Segmented vessel wall on 3.5 million popliteal images from the OAI dataset and discovered vessel wall remodeling patterns.
+(JAHA paper)

 Discovered the correlation between physical exercises and popliteal lumen diameters. (under review)

 I have great interest in extracting and understanding the information from medical images.
 Image processing and machine learning (especially deep learning) techniques are perfect tools to help my explorations.
 I am able to apply novel techniques to solve clinical problems, and keep improving the performance of techniques during applications.
 My technical development is to fill the technical gap out of clinical needs instead of chasing higher evaluation metrics.